Akatsuki667/holbertonschool-softy-pinko-docker/README.md

 - For this task, start by making a copy of your `task1` directory and name it `task2`.
 We have created a very simple API server with one route that returns “Hello, World!” and now we want to create a web page to view content from our API server in the context of a more full front-end.
 Before creating our front end, let’s reorganize this project a bit in our `task2` directory.
 	- Create a new directory named `back-end` inside of your `task2` directory.
 	- Move all of the files currently in task2 inside of the new back-end directory.

+## 3. Connecting the Front-end and Back-end
+- To start this task, make a copy of your `task2` directory and name it `task3`.
+- This task will have you connect your front-end to the back-end allowing you to have dynamic data on your front-end.
+This means that communication will occur between your two Docker images (each of which will be running in their own Docker container).
+To facilitate this, be sure to have multiple terminal instances open so you can have one Docker container running on each.